hapax/hapax.github.io/assets/teaching.md

 More generally, the relationship between terms and decimal places is *linear*, as the graph above shows.
-Students don't need to understand the subtleties of rates of convergence to see the linear relationship emerge from the numbers!
+Students don't need to understand the subtleties of rates of convergence to see the linear relationship!

-To derive the formula, we have thrown rigour to the wind, ignoring the radius of the power series and the uniform convergence of the sum needed to integrate term-by-term.
+To derive Newton's formula for $pi$, we have thrown rigour to the wind.
-These are important issues, since at the end of the day our identity may not be true!
-But as with the blancmange, a numerical check of convergence is more persuasive in a classroom setting than a quagmire of technical conditions.
-On that note, is our neglect of rigour dangerous?
+As with the blancmange, I think it is worth mentioning the convergence issues at play (power series radius of convergence, uniform convergence for term-by-term differentiation) without belabouring them.
+On a first exposure, a quagmire of technical conditions will spoil the magic!
+A numerical check is just as persuasive, and in this case, useful if we want to actually approximate $\pi$.

+Is this pedagogically sound?
+I find the hiking analogy helpful here.
-The hiking analogy is helpful: rigour is something like a *safety harness* for mountain climbing.
+Rigour is something like a *safety harness* for mountain climbing.
 From the sheltered vantage of our hill, we can mention rigour and explain why the professional climbers need it, but do not ourselves need to gear up.
-There are other ways to orient students in the landscape and protect them from misadventure, though I see no reason that an advanced class should not try climbing a small-ish mountain here or there, and prepare accordingly.
+There are other ways to orient students in the landscape and protect them from misadventure.
+That said, I see no reason that an advanced class should not try climbing a mountain here or there, and prepare accordingly.

 ## 3. Mining for patterns <a id="sec-3" name="sec-3"></a>